Cancer Screening and Detection Innovation: What It Could Mean for Patients

 The Importance of Cancer Detection at Early Stages

-Data show that when some cancers are identified at the earliest stages, the chance of surviving for at least five years is higher.
-In other words, the earlier cancer is detected—at stage I, when the cancer is small and only in one area versus stage IV, when cancer has metastasized—the more likely it is that the patient will survive for a longer period of time.
+Data show that when some cancers are identified at the earliest stages, the chance of surviving for at least 5 years is higher.
+In other words, the earlier cancer is detected — at stage I (for solid tumors), when the cancer is small and only in one area, versus stage IV, when cancer has metastasized — the more likely it is that the patient will survive for a longer period of time.

 - Colonoscopy for colorectal cancer